sjoerdvankreel/firefly-synth/manual.md

 Monophonic mode has all kinds of opportunities to introduce pops and clicks.
 To combat that:

 - Use portamento to get rid of sudden pitch changes.
-- Use multi-triggered envelopes instead of retriggered envelopes to prevent sudden jumps in the envelope.
+- Use multi-triggered envelopes instead of retriggered envelopes to prevent sudden jumps in the envelope (or just go with legato).

-Furthermode, true monophonic mode may often not do what you want.
+Furthermore, true monophonic mode may often not do what you want.
 Release-monophonic mode is much more easily understood as a series of independent monophonic sections (which may overlap in their envelope release section, hence, not "true monophonic").